top of page

 ABOUT

 Our world is filled with abstract colors and shapes.
 From the coloring of LEGO bricks to the tubular shapes of Tic Tac’s to the bokeh in the camera of the subway beaming lights as it enters the station… What is the language of abstraction but a way for ourselves to make sense of the alienly beautiful world surrounding us?
-Or perhaps it is the language internal to our selfhood prior to being born as humans, as our consciousness was forged in the cores of the stars, if we are to be conceived of as light.
+Or perhaps it is the language internal to our selfhood before being born as humans, as our consciousness was forged in the cores of the stars, if we are to be conceived of as light.

 Abstraction is often confused with nonobjective art, which is an internally derived abstract form of art without any basis in the external physical reality.
 In contrast, abstract art is said to be a reduction of the external reality.
 In this exhibition, abstract art will be understood as involving either approaches to image-making.